origamitower/purr-site/_posts/2019-04-14-collaboration.md

 ---
-title: Why do we need collaboration in software?
+title: Collaboration in Software
 layout: article
 group: blog
 snip: >
-  A short introduction to Purr.
-Learn about its goals and the  it plans to achieve them.
+  The problems that come with using other people's code in your programs, and why you should care.
 ---

-For the past 5 years i've been thinking about, and experimenting with, ways in which programming could be better.
-Although I did not have a clear direction for most of that time, I believe I have a good idea of what "better" means to me now, and that's what this research blog will be about.

-<h2>Table of Contents</h2>

-  * TOC
-{:toc}

-## What is Purr?

-## Why do we need collaboration in software?

 Imagine that you're writing a big application for helping writers bring their creations to life.
 Of course, a big part of this application is an editor where writers will be able to type their drafts and edit the novel.
 But they also must be able to keep track of characters, locations, events, etc.

 You predict that your application will require many different screens, with buttons, images, text fields, etc. Most of what your application *needs* is not really related to the core value you're providing to your users.
 A text field isn't that much different in a writer application compared to any other application.
 If you had to write everything from scratch, you'd never ship anything.
 With that in mind, you add some GUI libraries to your project in order to focus on the important bits.

+  * TOC
+{:toc}

-### The problem of extending components
+## The problem of extending components

 Four months into development, things are going really well, and you have a working prototype of your project.
 But there's a problem: the rich text editor that you're using doesn't allow annotations to be attached to slices of text.
 One of the primary values your software should deliver is allowing writers to collaborate with others and quickly access reference information.
 For now you're putting this information in a side-bar, but users are getting confused by it—it's not a very good user experience.